Wednesday, March 2, 2016

 We walked over to the RMH to see if we could get a room for the night.

 At the RMH house, we had our own room where we could shower and rest.
 There was always a hot meal at dinnertime.
-There was usually snack, cereal in the pantry.
+There was usually a snack, and cereal in the pantry.
 So we would eat what we could find.

-Once the IV fluids kicked in Meadow started having a wet diaper.
+Once the IV fluids kicked in, Meadow started having a wet diaper.

 She actually felt like sitting up in bed.